Ltamaren/great-goose-a5384/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: 'DEFINE YOUR IDENTITY '
+      - title: Define your identity
         image: images/connected graphic.png
         image_alt: App users welcoming a new member
         content: "**CREATE YOUR AVATAR**: Create your own blockchain certified NFT barn avatar.
 Our avatars are designed to evaporate inherent prejudice tethered to the physical form.\_\n\n"